 But people should not be your only concern when running outside.
 Dogs… Although there are many people who prefer running together with their furry friends in Los Angeles and all across California, many dogs seem to get hostile and aggressive whenever they see someone running past them.

 Unfortunately, dog attacks on runners are quite common in California.
-Here at the Compass Law Group, PC our Los Angeles dog attack attorney receives dozens of dog bite-related calls every week, many of which come from runners.
+Here at the Compass Law Group, LLP our Los Angeles dog attack attorney receives dozens of dog bite-related calls every week, many of which come from runners.

 That is why we decided to put together a short list of tips to help you stay safe on your run and prevent dog attacks the next time you lace up your running shoes and hit the road.